googleapis/google-cloud-dotnet/NEWAPI.md

 Step 5: Commit just the changes for your API
 --------------------------------------------

 You may see changes for other APIs.
-Ignore those.
+Ignore those, discarding the changes if that's the most convenient approach.
 Create a commit containing:

 - Your `generateapis.sh` change
 - The new directory under `apis`

-If you're using separate machine for the Linux part, push the change up to your fork on github, so you can pull it down to the Windows machine.

 Step 6: Modify the API catalog
 ------------------------------